ContractingWorks/ClientAPI/Doc/ClientApi.md

 }
 ```

-The reason for the issue is that only the address with ID A4 specifies the "address1" field, so the field is missing from the specifications given thrugh the "addresses" list.
+The reason for the issue is that only the address with ID A4 specifies the "address1" field, so the field is missing from the specifications given through the "addresses" list.

-Note that it is the total amount of a specific DTO which causes bulk operations to be used.
+Note, that it is the total amount of a specific DTO, which causes bulk operations to be used.
 Given the following list of customers:
 ```javascript
 [{
    "customerId":"C1",